Nix Flake Development Environment

 Automatic .env Loading

-All development shells automatically load .env
+All development shells automatically load .env files:

 # .env file example